jeremywrnr/booker/readme.md

 ## development / testing
-There are tests in `/spec`, if clone this repo you can run them with `rake`.
+There are some tests in `/spec`.
+If you clone this repo you can run them with `rake`.
 There is also a Makefile to install the gem, so you can run `make` and that will build the gem locally.
-To develop the zsh completion script, run clone this repo, and run this command in `/completion`:
+To develop the zsh completion script, clone this repo, and run this command in `/completion`:

     $ make && unfunction _web && autoload -U _web

 ## todos
-- refactor so title is min(terminal width, max(message lengths))
 - config: browser selection command
 - add completion for -i/--install
 - implement more rspec testing